RN-BSN Bridge Track

 While there are no formal hospital clinicals, those enrolled in the hybrid on-campus cohort will be required to complete organized group community hours at an agency arranged by the UNF faculty.
 Limited hours (one Tuesday or Thursday per month) in the second semester will be scheduled, while in the final semester, RNs will participate in the organized community experiences each Tuesday or Thursday of the semester.
 Additionally, in the last semester, RNs will spent time attending nursing conferences, professional nursing organization meetings, and civic meetings for the capstone course.
 These hours will be self-scheduled by the student.
 Nurses without hospital experience since passing the NCLEX will enroll for extra credit hours in this course in order to refresh clinical skills and to maintain current nursing practice.

 The fully online program allows registered nurses to complete the program in the equivalent of three (3) traditional semesters (approximately one year).
-The online cohorts are an adjusted online format, which will include 7-week terms (two 7-week terms and their corresponding 1-week processing windows are the equivalent of one traditional 16-week term).
-This format is referred to as part-of-term (POT) enrollment (formerly known as modules).
-With this format, students will typically take two (2) courses per 7-week term.
+The online cohorts are an adjusted online format, which will include 8-week terms (two 8-week terms are the equivalent of one traditional 16-week term).
+This format is referred to as part-of-term (POT) enrollment.
+With this format, students will typically take two (2) courses per 8-week term.
 This format will admit a new cohort every eight (8) weeks.
 Coursework will be completely online.

+The community experience provides an opportunity for students to gain experience and connect with professional nursing.
 Those enrolled in the online cohort will identify a community agency in their local vicinity at which to complete most of the community experience hours.
-Examples of agencies include the following: homeless shelters, public or community health organizations, refugee resettlement programs, hospital case management, hospital outreach programs, home care agencies, health departments or clinics, and organizations or non-profits such as the American Heart Association or the American Red Cross.
-Additionally, RNs will spend time attending nursing conferences, professional nursing organization meetings, and civic meetings.
-These community experiences will be self-scheduled by the student.
+Examples of agencies include homeless shelters, public or community health organizations, refugee resettlement programs, hospital case management, hospital outreach programs, home care agencies, health departments or clinics, and organizations or non-profits such as the American Heart Association or the American Red Cross.
+Additionally, students will have the opportunity to gain experience in the professional field and integrate into the professional nursing community through attending self-scheduled nursing conferences, professional nursing organization meetings, and/or civic meetings.

 Work experience as a RN is not required for enrollment in the online program.